-Everything about Mauvis Garcon Bad Boy Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Mauvais Garcon Bad Boy Bordeaux with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Bad Boy History, Overview

 Jean Luc Thunevin is best known for his stunning St. Emilion Valandraud, as well as his successful career as a Bordeaux negociant.
 However, Jean Luc Thunevin is also a consultant to numerous chateaux in the Right Bank as well as the Left Bank.